These are my complete notes for Vectors and Projectile Motion in Classical Mechanics.

 Vx ≠ Constant

-While the force of gravity acts straight down on the object based on its center of mass, the force of drag acts opposite to the direction of the velocity of the object: A free body diagram of velocity with the forces of Gravity and the decomposed x and y forces of Drag being shown.
+The force of drag always acts opposite to the direction of the velocity of the object: A free body diagram of velocity with the forces of Gravity and the decomposed x and y forces of Drag being shown.
 Courtesy of Flipping Physics.

 Fdrag = (1/2) × ρ × V² × D × A